Gian Marco Centinaio

-Gian Marco Centinaio (born 31 October 1971) is an Italian politician for the Lega Nord.
+Gian Marco Centinaio (born 31 October 1971) is an Italian politician for Lega, serving as Vice President of the Senate of the Republic.
 He served as Minister of Agriculture and Tourism in the Conte Cabinet from 1 June 2018 to September 2019.

 Biography

-Centinaio was born in Pavia on October 31, 1971.
+Centinaio was born in Pavia, in the Italian region of Lombardy, on 31 October 1971.
 Centinaio received a Political Science degree from the University of Pavia in 1999.

 Political career

-In 2005 he was elected Municipal Councilor in his hometown, then, from 2009 to 2013, he was Deputy Mayor and Councillor for Tourism and Culture of the Municipality of Pavia.
+In 2005, Centinaio was elected Municipal Councilor in his hometown, then, from 2009 to 2013, he was Deputy Mayor and Councillor for Tourism and Culture of the Municipality of Pavia.

-Italian Senate
+Senate of the Republic

-A candidate in Lombardy with Lega Nord, he was elected to the Senate of Italy in February 2013 for the Legislature XVII of Italy.
+A candidate in Lombardy with Lega Nord, Centinaio was elected to the Senate of the Republic in February 2013 for the Legislature XVII of Italy.
 In July 2014 Centinaio was elected the floor leader of his party, replacing Massimo Bitonci.
-On September 27, 2017, Centinaio would become embroiled in a fake news dispute, sharing on his Facebook accusations that Laura Boldrini, then President of the Chamber, was involved in a nepotistic scandal.
+On 27 September 2017, he was embroiled in a fake news dispute, sharing on his Facebook accusations that Laura Boldrini, then President of the Chamber, was involved in a nepotistic scandal.

 Centinaio was reelected to the Senate as part of the Legislature XVIII of Italy in March 2018, retaining his position as floor leader.
 During this period Centinaio would oppose the ratification of the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada.